 Storm Chaser Food!

-Every evening your guide has a reservation ready for your group to one of our favorite restaurants in the area we're staying.
+Every evening we have a reservation for your group at one of our favorite restaurants.

-At Japan Ski Tours, we think that skiing is about more than just skiing--especially when you're in a country famous for it's culinary delights.
-As a guide company run and operated by guides who have years of experience living in Japan, we're excited to guide you to the best possible food in the evenings.
+At Japan Ski Tours, we think that skiing is about more than just skiing--especially when you're in a country famous for its food culture.
+As a company operated by guides who have years of experience living in Japan, we're excited to guide you to the best possible food in the evenings!
 Our criteria for selecting restaurants are:

-The below day-by-day food guide, describes the types of food we have prepared on this trip.
+The below food guide outlines the menu we have prepared for this trip.
 Due to restaurant days off, the exact meal schedule may vary from trip to trip.

 |